McCallum Theatre: History

 and more than 8,000 students, representing about 70 percent of valley schools.
 Close to 2,300 individual classroom workshops will be facilitated by McCallum Theatre Education teaching artists during the 2017–2018 season.

 As a nonprofit organization, the McCallum is governed by a volunteer board of trustees with the fundraising assistance of The Muses & Patroness Circle, a women's leadership council that raises funds for the educational activities of the McCallum Theatre.

+Open Call talent competition

+Abi Carter, the winner of season 22 of American Idol in 2024, was a five-time finalist in the talent contest.
+In 2016, she was also a winner (when 13 years old), with her mother, winning the "Best Vocal Act" that year.